dd9jn/rfc4880bis/crypto-refresh.md

 The message digest name is followed by a colon (`:`) followed by 22 characters of Radix-64 encoded salt without padding.
 Note: The "SaltedHash" Armor Header contains digest algorithm and salt for a single signature; a second signature requires a second "SaltedHash" Armor Header.

+If neither a "Hash" nor a "SaltedHash" Armor Header is given, or the message digest algorithms (and salts) used in the signatures do not match the information in the headers, the signature MUST be considered invalid.

 Current message digest names are described with the algorithm IDs in {{hash-algos}}.

 An implementation SHOULD add a line break after the cleartext, but MAY omit it if the cleartext ends with a line break.